MarkBaz/MiniGame_with_MinimaxAlgorithm/README.md

-A mini MxN board game you can play against another player or the computer.
-The computer uses a minimax algorithm.

 Game Rules:
   1. Each player decides their starting position on the board.
   2. The player can make moves just like a queen in chess, horizontaly, vertically and diagonally.